PHP 7.1.33 has been released on PHP.net on 24th October 2019, and is also available for CentOS/RHEL 6.10 and 7.5 at Webtatic via Yum.

 - Session ID without hashing

-To see what else has been added, check out PHP 7.1 NEWS.
+To see what else has been added, check out PHP 7.1 New Features

 To install, first you must add the Webtatic EL yum repository information corresponding to your CentOS/RHEL version to yum: